SuPPoLzZ/Python-oo-Daniel-Lasecki-school/uml/readme.md

 in the diagrams above

 -- **Line** denotes an **association**, indicating a link between two classes (e.g., Class01 contains a reference to Class02 or vice versa, or both).
+This basic association is the most common link between classes.
 Association can have direction using basic arrowhead (--> or both directions  <-->) to indicate which class has the link to other class.
 Example from exercise 9.2.1 Pets

 ```mermaid
 classDiagram